 How much electricity does a refrigerator use?

-Your electricity usage and bill is measured in kilowatt-hours (kWh), which is a measurement of wattage over time.
+Your electricity usage and bill are measured in kilowatt-hours (kWh), a measurement of wattage over time.
 One kilowatt (kW) is 1,000 Watts (W), which means that powering a typical refrigerator for one day uses about 4 kWh of electricity.